maximtereshchenko/spring-reactive-grpc-showcase/README.md

 items, top ordered items.

 To build these services Spring Reactor will be used alongside with gRPC for communication between them.
-Apache Kafka and MongoDB were chosen mostly of their reactive driver support.
+Apache Kafka and MongoDB were chosen mostly to try out their reactive driver support.

 # User stories

+1) Anyone can register.
+2) Anyone can log in.
-1) Admin can create new item for purchase.
+3) Admin can create new item for purchase.
-2) Admin can deactivate active item.
+4) Admin can deactivate active item.
-3) Admin can activate deactivated item.
+5) Admin can activate deactivated item.
-4) Regular user can add active item to cart.
+6) Regular user can add active item to cart.
-5) Regular user can remove item from cart.
+7) Regular user can remove item from cart.
-6) Regular user can order items in cart, if it contains any.
+8) Regular user can order items in cart, if it contains any.
-7) Any user can view all items.
+9) Any user can view all items.
-8) Regular user can view his cart.
+10) Regular user can view his cart.
-9) Admin can view top ordered items.
+11) Admin can view top ordered items.
-10) Regular user can view his previous ordered items.
+12) Regular user can view his previous ordered items.

 # API

+* Register

 ```bash
 curl -X POST \